Nathan-Webb/BotBlock4J/README.md

 ##### Other:

-Alternatively, you could just head over to `https://bintray.com/nathan-webb/maven/BotBlock4J/_latestVersion` and download the jar file yourself.
+Alternatively, you could just head over to the [Bintray Site][download] and download the jar file yourself.

 ## Usage
 **Note**: You can also provide an instance of `ShardManager` instead of `JDA`